-MGM Resorts To Pay Up To $800 Million To Victims Of Las Vegas Shooting
+MGM Resorts To Pay Up To $800 Million In Las Vegas Shooting Settlement

 "He brought in over 20 huge heavy bags over a three- or four-day period," Catherine Lombardo, a lawyer representing some of the shooting victims, told NPR last year.

 Robert Eglet, a lawyer who has been leading talks on behalf of shooting victims, said in a statement Thursday that MGM's insurance will be paying out between $735 million and $800 million, depending on the number of claimants, and that the agreement resolves "substantially all" of the lawsuits filed.
-Eglet said his firm alone represents nearly 2,500 people who said they were affected by the mass shooting.
+Eglet said his firm represents nearly 2,500 people who said they were affected by the mass shooting.

 An independent claims administrator will be appointed by a court to distribute money from a settlement fund.
 The payout process is expected to be completed by late 2020, lawyers said.